 The fallout of these incidents can be stressful.
 Most people do everything they can to get quick financial compensation to cover their bills.
 However, it’s worth noting that accepting fast checks through workers’ compensation isn’t your only option when you’ve suffered a personal injury on the job.

-Defining Personal Injury vs Workers’ Comp
+Defining Personal Injury vs Workers’ Comp in SC

 When an injury happens at work, filing a claim for a personal injury vs a workers’ compensation claim depends on a number of different factors.
 To better understand when to file which type of claim, it helps to know the basic framework of each: